AlexeyPechnikov/pygmtsar/README.md

 ## PyGMTSAR (Python InSAR) - Sentinel-1 Satellite Interferometry for Everyone

-In its current development phase, PyGMTSAR (Python InSAR) aims to cater to the needs of both occasional users and experts in Sentinel-1 Satellite Interferometry.
+PyGMTSAR (Python InSAR) aims to cater to the needs of both occasional users and experts in Sentinel-1 Satellite Interferometry.
 It offers a range of features, including SBAS, PSI, PSI-SBAS, and more.
 It is available in [pygmtsar2 branch](https://github.com/mobigroup/gmtsar/tree/pygmtsar2).
 I  share Jupyter notebook examples on [Patreon](https://www.patreon.com/pechnikov) and updates on its progress through my [LinkedIn](https://www.linkedin.com/in/alexey-pechnikov/).

 <img src="https://github.com/mobigroup/gmtsar/assets/7342379/3a7d8fda-a3e1-4282-b5ae-2b1c362b891d" width="40%" />